James Fanshawe has been sending out winners for 30 years and trains at the famous Pegasus Stables in Newmarket, ably helped by his wife, Jacko.

 The yard was built in 1884 by legendary champion jockey Fred Archer.
 It is a fabulous yard – definitely one to visit when Newmarket stages its annual Open Day in September – and legend has it that his ghost still inhabits the place but Fanshawe jokes that he has not seen it since giving up drinking.

-James Fanshawe worked as assistant trainer to famous jumps handler David Nicholson and multiple champion Flat trainer Sir Michael Stoute in Newmarket before taking a licence out in his own right.
+Fanshawe worked as assistant trainer to famous jumps handler David Nicholson and multiple champion Flat trainer Sir Michael Stoute before taking a licence out in his own right.

-Based at Pegasus Stables in Newmarket, he trained his first winner when the Sheikh Mohammed-owned Black Sapphire scored in a Salisbury maiden on 8 May 1990.
+His first winner was the Sheikh Mohammed-owned Black Sapphire, who scored in a Salisbury maiden in May 1990.

-Despite having only a handful of jumpers, he has managed to win the Champion Hurdle twice – with Royal Gait in 1992 and Hors La Loi III 10 years later.
+Fanshawe has not trained many jumpers but also has the distinction of having won the Champion Hurdle twice – with Royal Gait in 1992 and Hors La Loi 10 years later.